shway0/Gpt/DEPENDENCIES.md

 - "Memory as currency" expands through Wei's interactions with Ru Yun and Scholar Zhen Min
 - "The erosion of identity" develops as Wei's reputation grows beyond his control
 - "Defiance against the entitled strong" manifests through the Wei-Ru Yun-Yanmei alliance
-- "Truth versus institutional control" deepens through Scholar Zhen Min's hidden archives and Lin Mei's research
+- "Truth versus institutional control" deepens through Scholar Zhen Min's hidden archives and Jian Rou's questioning
-- "Balance versus separation" continues as the central theme through Wei's cultivation approach and the village network's philosophy
+- "Balance versus separation" continues as the central theme through Wei's cultivation approach and the alliance's integration
 - "Mythology versus reality" emerges through contrast between the cult's worship and Wei's actual nature
 - "Community versus isolation" develops through the formation of Wei's group and their connection to the village network